rl1987/trickster.dev/tricksterblog/content/post/using-scrapy-pipelines-to-export-scraped-data.md

 tags = ["web-scraping", "python", "scrapy"]
 +++

-By default Scrapy framework provides a way to export scraped data into CSV, JSON, JSON lines, XML files with a possibility to store it remotely.
-However we may need more flexibility in how and where the scraped data will be stored.
+By default, Scrapy framework provides a way to export scraped data into CSV, JSON, JSONL, XML files with a possibility to store them remotely.
+However, we may need more flexibility in how and where the scraped data will be stored.
 This is the purpose of Scrapy item pipelines.
 Scrapy pipeline is a component of Scrapy project for implementing post-processing and exporting of scraped data.
 We are going to discuss how to implement data export code in pipelines and